This post is about the Delwara Heritage walk that is run by Seva Mandir near Udaipur in Rajasthan, India.

 Delwara Heritage walk

-The good thing was that Seva Mandir was not advertising the walk in Delwara as a slum tour, but instead they were trying to attract people with the cultural heritage and crafts traditions of this village.
+The good thing was that Seva Mandir was not advertising the Delwara heritage walk as a slum tour, but instead they were trying to attract people with the cultural heritage and crafts traditions of this village.
+Ancient traditions that the people of Delwara are rightly proud of.

-Our first stop was Seva Mandir’s local youth and community center.
+Our first stop on the Delwara heritage walk was Seva Mandir’s local youth and community center.
 The center is also a production studio where women are making dresses.
-The community center looked well run, but the real work that Seva Mandir was doing in this village was outside.
+The community center looked well run, but the real work that Seva Mandir was doing in Delwara was outside.

 Delwara’s Jain temples

-Our guide did not show us poverty but he gave us insight into the daily life of the people in a rural town in Rajasthan.
-He explained the challenges they face, but also their achievements.
-I left with a positive feeling.
+I left Delwara with a positive feeling.
 It was a great walk and one that I can recommend to anyone visiting Rajasthan in India.

 Why you should visit Delwara

-From the colorful streets to the beautiful royal palace and to the old Jain temples.
-It is a quiet and peaceful village where we received some curious stares and smiles, but zero hassle.
+It makes a perfect day trip from Udaipur with its colorful streets, beautiful royal palaces and old Jain temples.
+Delwara is a quiet and peaceful village where we received some curious stares and smiles, but zero hassle.
 A nice change from some of the other places in Rajasthan.

-Delwara is 40 Minutes from Udaipur.
+Delwara is 40 Minutes from Udaipur and makes a perfect day trip.
 You can take a taxi or the local bus.
 From 07:30 AM till 17:00 PM there are frequent buses between Udaipur and Delwara (at least 2 per hour).

 Ellis is a travelblogger from the Netherlands with over 20 years of experience as an independent budget traveller in more than 50 countries.
 She has a Master degree in Cultural Anthropology and Global Health with a specialization in South Asian cultures and the Caucasus.